shurik179/pov-esp32/README.md

 # POV Library
-Arduino library for Persistence of Vision (POV) projects.
+Arduino library for Persistence of Vision (POV) projects on ESP32-based MCUs This is a fork of my own pov-librbary (https://github.com/shurik179/pov-library) with the following changes:

+* uses LittleFS filesystem instead of FatFS

+* uses Adafruit's DotStar library instead of FastLED (variety of reasons, including problems with hardware SPI support)

+This is currently in early stages of development, not ready for public use.

+Below is description of original library.

 This library is for creating Persistence of Vision displays using NeoPixel (WS2812B)